-Corporate Responsibility Network (FIBS): Fortum a members since 2013.
+Corporate Responsibility Network (FIBS): Fortum has been a member since 2013.

-Finnish Environmental Industries (YTP) is an organization set up by Finnish environmental companies that promotes the sustainable use of natural resources and aim to strengthen the stature of the industry.
+Finnish Environmental Industries (YTP) is an organisation set up by Finnish environmental companies that promote the sustainable use of natural resources and aim to strengthen the stature of the industry.

-The Waste Management Association (JHY) promotes knowledge of waste management, proper treatment of waste, and utilization of waste in Finland.
+The Waste Management Association (JHY) promotes knowledge of waste management, proper treatment of waste, and utilisation of waste in Finland.

 Swedish collaboration partners

 Avfall Sverige is the Swedish Waste Management and Recycling association with members from both the public and the private waste management and recycling sectors.

 Energiföretagen Sverige is the Swedish power producers' and district heating producers' branch organisation.

 Energiforsk is the energy-sector research organisation about heat and cooling in Sweden.

 Svenskt Näringsliv: Fortum has representatives in different committees.